-- Week one: mix ¼ cup of new food with ¾ cup of old food.
+- Week one: mix ¼ cup of the new food with ¾ cup of the old food.

-- Week two: mix ½ cup of new food with ½ cup of old food.
+- Week two: mix ½ cup of the new food with ½ cup of the old food.

-- Week three: mix ¾ cup of new food with ¼ cup of old food.
+- Week three: mix ¾ cup of the new food with ¼ cup of the old food.

 - Week four: feed one full cup of new food.

 These values will differ depending on how much your dog eats.
-If you notice any gas, diarrhea, or vomiting, stop mixing foods and call your veterinarian.
+Stop mixing foods and call your veterinarian if you notice any gas, diarrhea, or vomiting.

 Once your dog is on his new diet, see if there’s any change in his breath.
 If it smells fresh and clean, you’re in the clear!